Sample plan

 ~$75/night

 Ma May Street puts you in the heart of the Old Quarter — every pho stall, bia hoi (street beer), and weekend night market within 5 minutes on foot.
 La Siesta is a small boutique with reliable service, a rooftop bar for sunset, and the best breakfast buffet in its price range.
+The staff speak English, are warm, and hand you a hand-drawn tourist map — your first stop should start from their recommendations, you almost can't go wrong.
+In the heart of the Old Quarter, walk out and turn left = you're already in a tiny alley, no need to walk far.

 Pre-booked hotel transfer OR Airport Bus 86